2018 Awards for Essays on Gravitation

 For printable Acrobat PDF click here

-In 2017, for our sixty-eighth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
-The stipulations follow.
+In 2018, for our sixty-ninth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for stimulating thought and encouraging work on the phenomenon of gravitation.
+The stipulations follow:

 - The First Award will be $4000.00